 A similar situation applies with tax losses brought forward.
 Shareholding must be maintained at a level of 49% or more continuity.
 If not, the losses are lost.

 Despite these factors, I still strongly recommend that if you purchase a business that is not incorporated, then incorporate it yourself as soon as possible.
-And apply to the IRD to have the company be a Loss Attributing Qualifying Company (LAQC).
+And discuss with your Accountant the best tax structure for your business.
 Form a company at www.companies.govt.nz.
 Then apply to become an LAQC, go to www.ird.govt.nz and download a form IR436 'Qualifying company or loss attributing qualifying company election'.

 Peter Sibbald is a chartered accountant and author of 'Slash Your Taxes Now!' published by Reed Publishing.

 Share this article:

 - Business finance - borrowing the money

 - Reducing business overhead costs